gao-hongnan/PeekingDuck-projects/docs/exercise_counter.md

         - output.screen
         ```

-    In particular, we defined two **custom nodes** `custom_nodes.dabble.exercise_counter` and `custom_nodes.input.visual` which are not from the default PeekingDuck nodes.

-    !!! tip
+    Adding our custom nodes (highlighted) is as simple as adding
+    entries for them to the `pipeline_config.yml` file.

-        Notice that I added some configurations for the **default nodes**.
-For example, I specify that I want to use `v4tiny` model for the `model.yolo` node with a $0.1$ threshold for both iou and bounding box confidence score.
-These configurations will then be passed to the `config` parameter of the `model.yolo` node.
+    Additionally, we add configuration for some nodes.
+For example, I
+    specify that I want to use `v4tiny` model for the `model.yolo`
+    node with a $0.1$ threshold for both iou and bounding box
+    confidence score.
+These configurations will then be passed to the
+    `config` parameter of the `model.yolo` node.

-2. We then create the custom nodes using the following command:
+2. We then create the custom nodes using the [Pipeline Recipe method](https://peekingduck.readthedocs.io/en/stable/tutorials/03_custom_nodes.html#pipeline-recipe)[^creating_nodes] with the following command:

     !!! note "Terminal Session"
         ```bash title="Creating Custom Nodes"
-        peekingduck create-node --config_path pipeline_config.yml
+        $ peekingduck create-node --config_path pipeline_config.yml
         ```

     This will create all the nodes listed in the `pipeline_config.yml` file.
 If one decides to add more custom nodes, we can simply add them to the `pipeline_config.yml` file and run the command again.

+    The updated `custom_hn_exercise_counter` directory currently looks like this:

     ```tree title="Directory Tree of custom_hn_exercise_counter"
     custom_hn_exercise_counter/